Faculty Senate Bylaws

 Section 2.
 An Elections Committee shall be composed of Senate members selected by the Senate according to the Elections Process adopted by the Senate.
 The committee shall supervise and conduct the elections of members-at-large and officers as prescribed in the Elections Process.
 The President of the Senate may not serve as a member of the committee.

-(a) Membership of Election Committee
+Membership of Election Committee

-(b) Duties of Election Committee
+Duties of Election Committee

 - In planning the timetable for the election of Faculty Senate officers, the Committee shall stay within the requirements specified in the Senate bylaws of conducting officer elections within the last three weeks of Term II (Spring).

 - The committee shall work cooperatively with the Senate President in running the election of members-at-large, in accordance with the description above.
 The committee shall handle both the nominating and electing process for officers of the Senate.
+All of these processes may be conducted electronically, if appropriate.

 - The Committee shall prepare or obtain the following: